xcodemind/naturalcc/README.md

 ## Runing
-> All the running commands here should be executed in the root of project folder (the path of your `naturalcodev3`).
+> All the running commands here should be executed in the root of project folder (the path of your `naturalcc`).
-For example, in my environment I will stay at `/data/wanyao/Dropbox/ghproj-titan/naturalcodev3`.
+For example, in my environment I will stay at `/data/wanyao/Dropbox/ghproj-titan/naturalcc`.